ramaroberto/neat-python/docs/module_summaries.rst

   .. py:function:: softmax(values)

-    Compute the softmax (a differentiable/smooth approximization of the maximum function) of the given value set.
+    Compute the softmax (a differentiable/smooth approximation of the maximum function, scaled from 0-1) of the given value set.
     (See the `Wikipedia entry <https://en.wikipedia.org/wiki/Softmax_function>`_ for more on softmax.
 Envisioned as useful for postprocessing of network output.)

     :param values: Numbers to get the softmax of.